jonapoul/geodesy/README.md

 such as discovering distance, whether shapes intersect and such.
 The shapes can have altitude but not an arbitrary 3D shape.

+## FORK DIFFERENCES
+Removed slf4j and simplified build process (for me, at least).

 ## Building ##

 Setup your gradle.properties file appropriately after reading [Gradle](http://www.gradle.org/) documentation.